 Most people develop 32 permanent teeth over their lifetime.
 Typically, the last four teeth to erupt from the gums are the third molars, or “wisdom teeth.”
 These teeth normally emerge between the ages of 17 and 21, though they may emerge as early as age 11.

-The Maryland Center recommends wisdom teeth removal reaching adulthood for several reasons:
+The Maryland Center recommends wisdom teeth removal for those whom are reaching adulthood for several reasons:

 - The more established the wisdom teeth become, the more discomfort you may have following surgery.